bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 28°
-- Overcast
+- Breezy and Overcast
-- 70% humidity
+- 69% humidity
-- 15 mph wind
+- 14 mph wind
-- 97% cloud cover
+- 90% cloud cover
 - 30 AQI 🟩
-- 0.89 inches of snow and 0.05 inches of rain expected in the next 48 hours
+- 0.92 inches of snow and 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>